 The Project economic analysis includes tax estimates for state severance taxes, county ad valorem taxes and property taxes, all of which are directly attributable to the Project.
-Wyoming has no state income tax.
-Calculations are included for both before and after Federal income tax estimates.
-Ur-Energy USA Inc. does not anticipate paying federal income taxes until the estimated tax losses carried forward are utilized.
+Wyoming has no state income tax and federal income tax is not included.
+Ur-Energy USA Inc. files consolidated federal tax returns in the United States and had approximately \$105.6 million in tax losses carried forward as of December 31, 2021.
+Ur-Energy USA Inc. does not anticipate paying federal income taxes until the existing, and any future, tax losses carried forward are utilized.
 In addition, reclamation costs can be deducted in the early years of the Project, thus also extending the time before any possible tax liability.
+Estimating federal income taxes for the Project therefore becomes speculative and, as a result, federal income taxes have not been included in this Report.